-A surety who does not have the benefit of excussion is in the same position as an ordinary debtor, and indeed as the principal debtor.
+^A surety who does not have the benefit of excussion is in the same position as an ordinary debtor, and indeed as the principal debtor.
 He may be sued as soon as the principal debtor is in default, if payment of the debt is due and the principal debtor itself could be sued at the time.
 Where this benefit has not been renounced, the creditor would first have to exhaust his remedies against the principal debtor before turning to the surety.

 I am not aware that the defendant might be a woman and it is not so pleaded either.
-This makes it difficult to understand why he would plead that renunciation of the benefits of excussion and division, and of what the implications of signing the contract as co-principal debtor/surety meant, having perforce to have been explained notarially to him .
-In my view, such a situation would only arise if the surety was a married woman, and further, if she renounced the benefits of the Senatus Consultum Velleianum or the

-Authentica si qua mulier.
-The former prohibited, in A.D.46, every woman, married or not, from interceding in respect of the debt of any other person and "also prohibited the raising of loans for the benefit of others.
+This makes it difficult to understand why he would plead that renunciation of the benefits of excussion and division, and of what the implications of signing the contract as co-principal debtor/surety meant, Authentica si qua mulier.
+The former prohibited, in A.D.46, every woman, married or not, from interceding in respect of the debt of any other person and "also prohibited- trie-raising of loans for the benefit of others.
 (Justinian's Digest: 16.1.2.1; Johannes Voet's Commentaries on the Pandects: 16.1.1.).
 The latter is that when a woman has given her consent to a written instrument evidencing a debt of her own husband, or has signed the same, and encumbered her individual property for herself, it be rendered absolutely void, unless it was very clearly proved that the money was expended for the benefit of the woman herself.
-(Justinian's Codex 4.29.22; Justinian's Novels: 134.8; Johannes Voet Commentarius: 16.1.1.: van Leeuwen's Roman Dutch Law: 4.4.2).
+(Justinian's Codex 4.29.22; Justinian's Novels: 134.8; Johannes Voet Commentarius: 16.1.1.; van Leeuwen's Roman Dutch Law: 4.4.2).